dokyoonkim99/EMCA_rare_variant/dnanexus_biobin_skato/Readme.md

 Refer the tutorial here https://wiki.dnanexus.com/Developer-Tutorials/Intro-to-Building-Apps to build this source code as applet/app on DNAnexus.

-## How to run SKAT-O

-In this analysis we used 'SKAT-O' and weight 'madsen-browning'.
-Both options can be selected in the app UI.

 # BioBin

 ## What does this app do?